Azure/bicep-types-az/generated/sql/microsoft.sql/2020-08-01-preview/types.md

 * **partnerServers**: [PartnerInfo](#partnerinfo)[] (Required): List of partner server information for the failover group.
 * **readOnlyEndpoint**: [FailoverGroupReadOnlyEndpoint](#failovergroupreadonlyendpoint): Read-only endpoint of the failover group instance.
 * **readWriteEndpoint**: [FailoverGroupReadWriteEndpoint](#failovergroupreadwriteendpoint) (Required): Read-write endpoint of the failover group instance.
 * **replicationRole**: 'Primary' | 'Secondary' (ReadOnly): Local replication role of the failover group instance.
-Possible values include: 'Primary', 'Secondary'
 * **replicationState**: string (ReadOnly): Replication state of the failover group instance.

 ## PartnerInfo
 ### Properties
 * **id**: string (Required): Resource identifier of the partner server.
 * **location**: string (ReadOnly): Geo location of the partner server.
 * **replicationRole**: 'Primary' | 'Secondary' (ReadOnly): Replication role of the partner server.
-Possible values include: 'Primary', 'Secondary'

 ## FailoverGroupReadOnlyEndpoint
 ### Properties
 * **failoverPolicy**: 'Disabled' | 'Enabled': Failover policy of the read-only endpoint for the failover group.
-Possible values include: 'Disabled', 'Enabled'

 ## FailoverGroupReadWriteEndpoint
 ### Properties
 * **failoverPolicy**: 'Automatic' | 'Manual' (Required): Failover policy of the read-write endpoint for the failover group.
 If failoverPolicy is Automatic then failoverWithDataLossGracePeriodMinutes is required.
-Possible values include: 'Manual', 'Automatic'
 * **failoverWithDataLossGracePeriodMinutes**: int: Grace period before failover with data loss is attempted for the read-write endpoint.
 If failoverPolicy is Automatic then failoverWithDataLossGracePeriodMinutes is required.

 ## Dictionary<string,String>